-Supervisor: A supervisor might supervise trainees who are pursuing BCaBA certification (i.e., fieldwork) or RBTs who require ongoing supervision.
-BCaBAs who are serving as a supervisor must complete an 8-hour supervision training before providing any supervision and may not be related to, subordinate to, or employed by the trainee during the supervisory period.
+Supervisor: A supervisor might supervise trainees who are pursuing BCBA or BCaBA certification (i.e., fieldwork), RBTs who require ongoing supervision, or BCaBAs who require ongoing supervision.
+BCBAs who are serving as a supervisor must complete an 8-hour supervision training before providing any supervision and may not be related to, subordinate to, or employed by the trainee during the supervisory period.
+In addition, first-year BCBAs who provide supervision to BCBA or BCaBA trainees accruing fieldwork hours must meet with a consulting supervisor each month in which they provide supervision for the remainder of their first year.